(Note: a downloadable Word document of this essay is attached above.)

-The following exchange of emails with an emeritus professor occurred in November 2016, subsequent to my posting of the above essay.
+The following exchange of emails with Thomas P. Riggio, Professor Emeritus at the University of Connecticut, occurred in November 2016, subsequent to my posting of the above essay.

 I was a big fan of his work, and like you, think Capricorn is his masterpiece.
 I recall that my students had very polar reactions to his work — many (especially men) felt him as a liberating voice and others (mainly women) were turned off by him.
 It got to the point, beginning with the culture wars of the 1990’s, where I found it not worth the angst to teach him any longer.